-Sir Manasseh Meyer International School (SMM), an international day school for children aged 18 months to Grade 8, is the latest international school readying itself to move into a new state-of-the-art campus.
+Sir Manasseh Meyer International School (SMM), an international day school for children aged 18 months to Grade 8, has a state-of-the-art campus.
 Head of School, Dr Daniel Khan explains what the staff, children and parents are excited about.

-It’s obvious from our chat about SMM’s imminent move to a new campus at Sembawang that Dr Kahn is enthusiastic about this next phase of the school’s development.
+It’s obvious from our chat about SMM’s campus at Sembawang that Dr Kahn is enthusiastic about this next phase of the school’s development.
 He stresses, though, that a few things will remain the same: for example, the medium size of the school (facilities at the new campus are designed to serve 450 students), and the fact that it is open to all, not only those of Jewish faith.

 “Our multicultural, multi-religion learning environment welcomes children of all faiths and races,” says Dr Kahn.
 “We currently have 19 nationalities represented at the school.”
 Similarly, tuition fees will remain among the lowest for an international school in Singapore.
 “Unlike many others, SMM is a not-for-profit school.
 We’re supported through the generosity of the Sir Manasseh Meyer Synagogue and School Trust, which ensures children receive a rich educational experience.”